iUnstable0/HttpProxyService/README.md

 ![Screen Shot 2564-11-13 at 6 29 28 PM](https://user-images.githubusercontent.com/46888825/141642143-5143e42c-8ffd-49ad-888e-17d1375d3082.png)

-Now wait until [Heroku](https://www.heroku.com) finishes deploying your app.
+Now, wait until [Heroku](https://www.heroku.com) finishes deploying your app.

-*Notes: Your [Roblox](https://www.roblox.com) cookie resets everytime you log in/out of your account.
-If you want to use your alt account cookie then open incognito mode and login into your alt account, get your cookie and close the window so your cookie won't reset.*
+*Notes: Your [Roblox](https://www.roblox.com) cookie resets every time you log in/out of your account.
+If you want to use your alt account cookie then open incognito mode and login into your alt account, get your cookie, and close the window so your cookie won't reset.*

-*Everytime you update/add/delete a config var, you will have to deploy your app again for the changes to take effect.*
+*Every time you update/add/delete a config var, you will have to deploy your app again for the changes to take effect.*

 # Game Setup

-Create a new [ModuleScript](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) in [ServerStorage](https://developer.roblox.com/en-us/api-reference/class/ServerStorage) and name it `HttpProxyService`
+Create a new [ModuleScript](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) in [ServerStorage](https://developer.roblox.com/en-us/api-reference/class/ServerStorage) and rename it to `HttpProxyService`

 Replace the code inside your [ModuleScript](https://developer.roblox.com/en-us/api-reference/class/ModuleScript) with this [code](https://github.com/Unstable0/HttpProxyService/blob/main/HttpProxyService.lua) (https://github.com/Unstable0/HttpProxyService/blob/main/HttpProxyService.lua)